redwoodjs/redwood/packages/router/README.md

 Sets can take a `private` prop which makes all routes inside that set require authentication.
 When a user is not authenticated and attempts to visit this route, they will be redirected to the route passed as the `unauthenticated` prop and the originally requested route's path will be added to the query string in a `redirectTo` param.
 This lets you send the user to the originally requested page once logged in.
 Additionally you can also specify `role` to be more fine-grained in your access control.

-This is an example of how you'd use a private set:
+Here's an example of how you'd use a private set:

 ```jsx
 // Routes.js